-As the Godzilla series is one of the longest running movies series in history (which is itself a Crowning Moment of Awesome), there is a lot of awesome involved.
+As the Godzilla series is one of the longest running movies series in history (which is itself a Moment Of Awesome), there is a lot of awesome involved.

 King Kong vs. Godzilla.
 It's the one of the most brutal battles in the series, especially when Kong tackles Godzilla, pins him down and pummels him several times.

 And when you can see Godzilla clawing at Kong, blasting him with his ray, and nearly killing Kong more than once.